Want to know what it takes to secure a job in the US as an Australian? Hear directly from those who’ve done it!

 “Thanks to Aussie Recruit I was fortunate enough to have a wealth of knowledge and resources during my daunting job search.
 Knowledge gives you confidence, and with this, I was able to land my dream job in New York within a few months.
 I continue to use Aussie Recruit's resources as the monthly E3 virtual events have supported my E3 visa journey!” - Ashley

-Elle from Sydney landed an amazing Marketing role in NY!
+Elle from Sydney landed a Marketing role in New York on an E-3 visa 🎉

 3 top tips from Elle: